Mahesh Jayakody

-Mahesh Priyamal Jayakody also known as either Mahesh Jayakodi or Priyamal Jayakodi (born 5 October 1987) is a Sri Lankan a para-rower and a soldier.
+Mahesh Priyamal Jayakody (born 5 October 1987), also known as Mahesh Jayakodi or Priyamal Jayakodi, is a Sri Lankan a para-rower and a soldier.
 He made his debut Paralympic appearance representing Sri Lanka at the 2020 Summer Paralympics.
 He is the first Sri Lankan rower to compete at the Paralympics.

 Education

 He pursued his primary and secondary education at the Dodangaslanda Central College in Kurunegala.

 Military career

 Jayakody enlisted in the Sri Lankan Army on 12 February 2007 at the age of 20.
 Having passed the selection course, he joined the elite Special Forces Regiment.
 There he represented the Army Special Force Sports Club.
 He took part in the humanitarian operation in Kokkuvil in 2009 which also turned out to be his last operation.
 He was critically injured and became paraplegic during the final stages of the Sri Lankan Civil War on 7 April 2009 when he was serving as a staff sergeant of the Army Special Forces Unit in Puthukudiyiruppu.
 After being injured during the humanitarian operation in 2009, he was admitted to the Army hospital and underwent medical treatment until 2012.